sasha-mattison/Py-Pkg-Install/README.md

 - Bug check on each supported OS (currently known working on MacOS only)
 - Fix possible package install errors (e.g. if a package is unavialable, skip it)

-# support
+# Support
-MacOS support - Minimal
+MacOS support - 70%
-Linux support - Unsupported
+Linux support - 50%
 Windows support - No plans to support
-Other OSes - No plans to support
+Other OSes (FreeBSD etc.) - No plans to support

 # Commit History
 Commit 1